MFlisar/Lumberjack/README.md

 Either use the timber version and plug in your custom loggers into timber (check out timber for that please) or simple plug in a custom logger into lumberjack directly if you do not use the timber solution like following.

-All you need to do is implementing a single function and then add your logger to `Lumberjack` (Example is the current `ConsoleLogger` implementation)
+All you need to do is implementing a single function and then add your logger to `Lumberjack` (following example is the current `ConsoleLogger` implementation).

 ```kotlin
 class ConsoleLogger(